razvanaldea89/debug-this/readme.txt

 * the terms,
 * and much more.

-If there's not a debug mode that addresses your need, create one with the Debug This API.
+If there's no debug mode that addresses your need, create one with the Debug This API.
 To extend Debug This for your own needs, please see the [Extend section](https://wordpress.org/plugins/debug-this/other_notes/).

 = Now compatible with Kint! =

 Don't get lost in deep arrays and objects.
 Organize and isolate your debugging output by installing this great plugin:
 [Kint Debugger](https://wordpress.org/plugins/kint-debugger/)

+= Recommended Plugins =

+* [What The File](https://wordpress.org/plugins/what-the-file/) - Identify template files without fail.

 == Installation ==